rails/rails/guides/source/active_record_migrations.md

 your database schema.

-It tends to be faster and less error prone to create a new instance of your application's database by loading the schema file via `rails db:schema:load` than it is to replay the entire migration history.
+It tends to be faster and less error prone to create a new instance of your application's database by loading the schema file via `bin/rails db:schema:load` than it is to replay the entire migration history.
 Old migrations may fail to apply correctly if those migrations use changing external dependencies or rely on application code which evolves separately from your migrations.